USCDataScience/NLTKRest/ReadMe.txt

 Now you will see the that the server is up and ready at localhost:5000

-Open another Terminal and paste run these commands to test the server returns the Named Entities Using NLTK library.
+Open another Terminal and paste these commands to test how the server returns the Named Entities Using NLTK library.

 Compile:
 $ cd NlTKClient